 If one of your crew is out of it, is heading for trouble or is vulnerable for any other reason, you have friendship duties to fulfill.
 Stay close and see them through it.
 Or if needed, get help (remember, our policy is “no questions asked”—anything you tell our medical or safety team is confidential).
 Be there for them like you’d want them to be there for you.

 You’ve heard this before, and you’re gonna hear it again right now: drink water (and other nonalcoholic beverages).
 When should you drink them?
-WRONG—drink before you’re thirsty.
+Drink before you’re thirsty.
 Dehydration is the number-one cause of unhappiness at Bonnaroo.
 Water makes your brain and body work, and you need them both to enjoy Bonnaroo.
 (Not a water drinker?
 Then tank up with sports drinks, iced tea or anything else without alcohol.
 Also, foods like apples, watermelon, pineapple and cucumber are like tasty mini water-bottles.)
 Let us pee completely clear about this . . .
 Easy way to tell if you’re properly hydrated: Your pee should be clear and odorless.
 If it’s stinky and yellow, then “urine trouble.”

 Medical and safety locations at Bonnaroo are safe havens—meaning, you can’t get in trouble for anything you say to medical or safety staff at Bonnaroo.
 That’s the deal.
 So if a friend needs help, please stick around and help fill in the blanks.
 No one will hassle you.
 And if you think you might need assistance, don’t worry, speak up.
 Whatever you tell us is confidential—Bonnaroo staff are here for you and no one else.